hongkongkiwi/docker-rabbitmq-configs/README.md

 ## RabbitMQ UI

-`docker-compose up`
+- `bin/docker-compose.sh`

 login at localhost:15672

 username and password are set in the definitions.json, currently "me" and "me"

 Click on the exchanges tab to view exchanges.
-The ones defined in definitions.json should be listed.
+The ones defined in rabbitmq/definitions.json should be listed.

-Publish a message on "my_exchange" with routing key: "test"
+Publish a message on "my_exchange.worker" with routing key: "test"

 Click on the queues tab.

-`my_queue` should show a spike of activity as it received the message.
+`my_queue.worker` should show a spike of activity as it received the message.

 After the time to live value (set as 10000, equivalent to 10 seconds):
 - The message will be considered dead